crowdsecurity/crowdsec-docs/crowdsec-docs/docs/notification_plugins/email.md

 title: Email Plugin
 ---

-The Email plugin is by default shipped with your CrowdSec installation.
-The following guide shows how to enable it.
+The Email plugin is shipped by default with CrowdSec.
+This guide shows how to enable it.

 ## Enabling the plugin:

-In your profile file (by default `/etc/crowdsec/profiles.yaml`) , uncomment the section
+In the profile configuration (by default `/etc/crowdsec/profiles.yaml`) , uncomment the section:

 ```
 #notifications:
 # - email_default
 ```

-Every alert which would pass the profile's filter would be dispatched to `email_default` plugin.
+Every alert that passes the profile's filter will be dispatched to the `email_default` plugin.

 ## Configuring the plugin:

-By default the configuration for email plugin is located at `/etc/crowdsec/notifications/email.yaml`.
+The default configuration for the email plugin is located at `/etc/crowdsec/notifications/email.yaml`.
-You'll need to fill the credentials for the SMTP server here.
+You need to provide the credentials for the SMTP server here.

 ### Example configuration for Gmail

-Example config which mail's the alerts to `receiver@gmail.com`.
+Here's an example configuration that sends alerts to `receiver@gmail.com`:

 ```yaml
 # Don't change this